People take photographs to remember the good times with friends and family, but the truth is that most pictures aren’t designed to last forever.

 When an image is processed in a photo lab, it goes through a series of chemical processes for clear results.
 This process results in lots of thin coatings on your photo, which forms an “emulsion” that can stick to glass.
 Note that this is way more common with glossy photos.

 These can be disastrous for all kinds of photos.
-Leaving your picture frame in direct sunlight can lead to water build-up, resulting in moisture damage and light damage.
+Leaving your picture frame in direct sunlight can lead to water build-up, resulting in water damage and light damage, which can fade photographs.
 This is especially true if you have no photo mat or tissue paper in place.
 Consequently, the trapped moisture can seep into your photos and leave them stuck to the glass of your frame.

 If you’ve decided to take your photograph into your own hands and do some work on your precious, glass-adhered photos, consider saving yourself some trouble.
 Here’s some advice before you try any methods to your photo: